Karen Hao

 Journalism Infrastructure

 Hao has also worked on journalism capacity.
 She co-created the Pulitzer Center's AI Spotlight Series, a training program for reporters and editors covering AI across beats.
-The program emphasizes how to ask where AI is being used, who is harmed, who profits, and how coverage can avoid both hype and empty alarm.
+The program emphasizes how to ask where AI is being used, who is harmed, who profits, and how coverage can avoid both hype and unnecessary alarmism.
+Its open curriculum makes the work reproducible beyond Hao's own articles and book tour.

 This matters because AI is no longer a single technology beat.
 It appears in schools, hospitals, courts, welfare systems, workplaces, elections, finance, policing, climate infrastructure, and media production.
 A journalism ecosystem that treats AI as only a product or research story will miss most of the real governance surface.